How ultrasound imaging works explained simply

 The wave then meets the wall that is furthest away.
 Again some of the ultrasound wave is reflected back into the probe and another bump is drawn.

 The time difference between the first bump and the second bump represents how long the ultrasound wave took to travel between the two walls.
-Longer the length, longer is the time difference.
+The longer the length, the longer is the time difference.
 The speed of ultrasound in the eye is known to be 1500 meters per second (yes, that is fast).
-So if you know the time difference (given by the interval between the two bumps), you can calculate how far the wave traveled between the two walls of the eye, giving you the eyeball length.
+So if you know the time difference (given by the interval between the two bumps), you can calculate how far the wave travelled between the two walls of the eye, giving you the eyeball length.

 B Mode Scanning